tcltk/tklib/modules/mentry/README.txt

     displaying and editing date and time in a great variety of formats, real numbers in fixed-point format, as well as IP(v4) addresses and IPv6 addresses;
-  - two richly commented demo scripts containing the typical steps needed to create and handle a mentry widget for a particular purpose;
+  - three richly commented demo scripts containing the typical steps needed to create and handle a mentry widget for a particular purpose;
   - two demo scripts that show how to use the date- and time-related